snokeOver/homestead-frontnd/README.md

 <ul>
   <li>Firebase: Used for secure and robust user registration, loggin, authentication.</li>
   <li>React-Router, React-Router-Dom: To handle all routing of this SPA.</li>
-  <li>React-Helmet-Async: To show the page name dynamically on the browser tab.</li>
+  <li>React-Helmet-Async: To show the page title dynamically on the browser tab.</li>
 <li>React-Toastify: Used for making visually pleasable toast on user actions.</li>

 </ul>